anythingcodes/gdi-es6-javascript/README.md

 1. Install [Node.js](https://nodejs.org)
 2. Run `npm install` from this repository's directory
+3. Run `gem install sass` to install Sass.
+Note: You will need to [download Ruby](https://www.ruby-lang.org/en/documentation/installation) to run this command.
-3. Run `grunt` from this repository's directory to compile files.
+4. Run `grunt` from this repository's directory to compile files.
+A window will open with the slides running locally.
+Any changes will automatically refresh.

-4.
+Make CSS changes to the source files, **not** the compiled CSS files.
+Source files can be found in `/css` as `.scss` files.

 ### Teaching Recommendations
 Place any recommendations or tips for future instructors here.